 The average person likely doesn’t think twice before lighting a candle or polishing the floor.
 Surprisingly, many common household products are chock full of potentially harmful chemicals, such as VOCs!
 What are VOC’s?

 But fear not!
 With a little more thought, these chemicals are easily removed or reduced from your home.
-First step is to store all VOC-containing products outside of your home by placing them in either a shed or the garage.
+The first step is to store all VOC-containing products outside of your home by placing them in either a shed or the garage.
 If a product containing VOCs is necessary, ensuring proper airflow will decrease your consumption of the hazard.
 If you feel ridding your home of these chemicals entirely is necessary, there are many VOC-free products available to you.
 Below, I will delve into some of the most common sources of VOCs in the average home, and how you can eliminate them!

 Some of the most common VOCs are acetone, benzene, butanal, carbon disulfide, dichlorobenzene, ethanol, formaldehyde, terpenes, toluene, and xylene.
 Many are found are more obvious offenders, such as paints, furniture polish, gasoline combustion, detergents, carpeting, and glues; but others are much more surprising, and may take a little more effort to identify.
 You may be taking in VOCs when burning a candle, using nail polish remover, or drinking from your home’s tap.
 Formaldehyde can even be found in many plastics!

-The good news, is that keeping these toxic compounds away from your family is an easy job.
-It simply means being aware of the items you allow into your home, and consciously taking steps to reduce exposure when these chemicals cannot be avoided.
+The good news is that keeping these toxic compounds away from your family is an easy job.
+It simply means being aware of the items you allow into your home and consciously taking steps to reduce exposure when these chemicals cannot be avoided.

-Sometimes, this means simply opening a couple windows when you paint the bedroom, not allowing the car to idle in the garage, and purchasing a quality water filter.
-Making a couple simple swaps in the products you purchase will make a lot of difference in your home and your health!
+Sometimes, this means simply opening a couple of windows when you paint the bedroom, not allowing the car to idle in the garage, and purchasing a quality water filter.
+Making a couple of simple swaps in the products you purchase will make a lot of difference in your home and your health!
 Acetone-free nail polish remover is better for your nails as well as your lungs, and soy-based, cotton wick candles are the safest to burn while still giving your home a cozy ambiance!